 In March 2014, I completed a restorative yoga teacher training so that I could teach restorative yoga privately here at my home studio in Sidcup and over 2 years in 2017-18 I completed the triyoga advanced teacher training programme which led me to organise the Yoga for People with Disabilities Teacher Training with the inspirational JoAnn Lyons.

 In January 2019 I achieved the Yoga Alliance Professionals Senior Yoga Teacher designation and was excited to teach my first British Wheel of Yoga Foundation Course in 2020.

-I have always strived to make my classes accessible to all and as well as taking part in Jivana Heyman’s Accessible Yoga Teacher Training Course I am an Accessible Yoga Ambassador and currently part of a yoga reading circle dedicated to Contemplating Racial Justice.
+I strive to make my classes accessible to all and as well as taking part in Jivana Heyman’s Accessible Yoga Teacher Training Course I'm an Accessible Yoga Ambassador and in Lockdown 2020 joined a yoga reading circle dedicated to Contemplating Racial Justice.
 Facilitating the reading circle is the amazing Yogi Anthropologist Dr Gillian Evans and in her words ‘in a society where unconscious bias, micro-aggressions, institutionalised racism, and systemic injustices are so deeply ingrained, healing is an ongoing process.’
 I continue to strive to make my classes and teaching an inclusive and welcoming space for everybody.

 For private sessions here at my home, I have a dedicated yoga room, with lots of space and all the yoga equipment one could ever need.
 For larger group classes, workshops and trainings I hire a studio at the Howard Venue in Hextable just down the road from Swanley.